-Zoho Integrates AI And Machine Learning Capabilities Into Business Intelligence Platform
+Zoho integrates AI and Machine Learning capabilities into Business Intelligence Platform

-(MENAFN- Dubai PR Network) The update introduces significant enhancements including AI-powered features, custom machine learning model building, integration with OpenAI, improved data management, and platform extensibility.

-Dubai - 17 September, 2024 : Zoho Corp., a leading global technology company, launched a new version of Zoho Analytics, the company's self-service business intelligence and analytics platform.
+(MENAFN- Watermelon Communications) Dubai - 17 September, 2024: Zoho Corp., a leading global technology company, launched a new version of Zoho Analytics, the company's self-service business intelligence and analytics platform.
 The update introduces significant enhancements including AI-powered features, custom machine learning model building, integration with OpenAI, improved data management, and platform extensibility.
 These features enable businesses to analyse data and make more informed decisions, in addition to helping them understand their customers, predict future trends, and improve operations.

 Zoho Analytics has been enhanced with powerful AI and ML capabilities, allowing for diagnostic insights, predictive analysis, and automated report and dashboard generation.
 This, combined with improved data management features, empowers businesses to make data-driven decisions.
 The platform now offers expanded data management capabilities, including more data sources and data pipelines.
 This enables businesses to connect to a broader range of data sources, automate data workflows, and centralise business metrics.